 What is a martech stack?

 A martech stack is the collection of software tools your marketing and customer teams use to manage communication, automation, data and stakeholder engagement.
+In construction, it usually needs to connect into operations too.

 What is a CRM?

 A CRM is a system that centralises customer information, project history and communication.
 It helps construction teams manage long term relationships and opportunities.
+It also becomes your source of truth for reporting and follow-up.

 How do you build a martech stack?

 You start by assessing your current tools, defining your goals, selecting the right platforms and integrating them into a cohesive system that supports marketing and operations.
+Start with the biggest friction points first, usually reporting, handovers, and visibility.